 Its first section provides new sales managers with a concrete, detailed 30-60-90 day plan, so you'll always know what you should be doing, how much progress you should be making, and what you need to accomplish next.

 Once you've settled in, you'll find the rest of this "field guide" invaluable.
 Brock admits that he learned almost all of the lessons in the book the hard way -- but by reading his book, you won't have to.

-9) Predictable Revenue by Aaron Ross and Marylou Tyler
+Aaron Ross and Marylou Tyler

 This book is all about process.
 If you want tips and tricks on turning your sales team into a lead-generation and business-closing machine, you've come to the right place.

 Ross and Tyler dive into the nuts and bolts of an effective sales process, recruiting and hiring strategy, and autonomous, self-managing team.